Devotion to Our Lady |

 The Roman Martyrology is, like the Roman Missal and the Roman Breviary, an official liturgical book of the Catholic Church.
 It provides an extensive but not exhaustive list of the saints recognized by the Church.
 The Roman Martyrology was first published in 1583 by Pope Gregory XIII, who in the year before had decreed the revision of the calendar that is called, after him, the Gregorian Calendar.
 A second edition was published in the same year.
 The third edition was made obligatory wherever the Roman Rite was in use.
 In 1630 Pope Urban VIII ordered a new edition.
 1748 saw the appearance of a revised edition by Pope Benedict XIV, who personally worked on the corrections: he suppressed some names, such as those of Clement of Alexandria and Sulpicius Severus, but kept others that had been objected to, such as that of Pope Siricius.
 Since then, the Martyrology has remained essentially unchanged, save for the addition of new saints canonized during the intervening years.
 THE HONOR ROLL OF MARTYRS

-The Martyr of the Day ST. FABIAN Martyred in the Third Century, around the year 250 ALL THE DAYS OF EACH MONTH OF THE YEAR FROM THE ROMAN MARTYROLOGY
+The Martyr of the Day ST. SEVERIANUS Martyred in the Fifth Century, around the years 452 or 453 ALL THE DAYS OF EACH MONTH OF THE YEAR FROM THE ROMAN MARTYROLOGY